UmairMalik309/cfwheels/guides/working-with-cfwheels/testing-your-application.md

 }
 ```

 In order to test our plugin, we'll need to do a little setup.
 Our plugin's tests will reside in a directory within our plugin package named `tests`.
-We'll also need a directory to keep test assets, in this case a dummy controller that we will need to instantiate in out test's `setup()` function.
+We'll also need a directory to keep test assets, in this case a dummy controller that we will need to instantiate in our test's `setup()` function.

 ```
 plugins/